brian-trann/create-my-portfolio-site/README.md

 ### Getting started

-1. Fork or clone this project.
+1. Fork and then clone this project.
 2. Install dependencies using `npm install`
 3. Fill out `/context/myInfo.json`
 4. *Optional and recommended*